Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D9
+---

+It's proving to be a pretty good move to have reverted to JS fundamentals.
+So far I've learned some useful stuff but also revealed some simple misunderstandings with things like variables and references to objects.
+I ended up getting myself 2 downvotes (and counting) on stackoverflow for my naivety but at least I got a number of useful answers that helped me slap my forehead in realisation.

 R4D8 Sat 2nd Mar
 ---